mkolarek/mkolarek.github.io/content/posts/asking-questions-part-2/index.md

 WHERE title LIKE '%:%';
 ```

-What we're doing here is, we are looking for all article title starting with a string, followed immediately by a colon and then a string again, e.g. `Category:Women of Belgium by activity`.
-From there we want to extract the part until the first colon, e.g. `Category:`.
+This query looks for article titles starting with a string followed by a colon and another string, e.g., `Category:Women of Belgium by activity`.
+It extracts the part before the colon, e.g., `Category:`.

-Looking at the results, we see a lot of valid article titles, but also some that seem meta:
+The results show valid article titles as well as meta-articles:

 ```
 Wikipedia: